jrdnbwmn/pear/README.md

 # Pear

-A lightweight front-end launching kit – a starting point for front-end projects.
+A lightweight front-end launching kit – a starting point for HTML5/Sass projects.

 The minified, *un*compressed CSS file comes in at 13kb.